mrsac7/placement-resources/Goldman Sachs/README.md

 # Goldman Sachs
-> Collection of coding questions asked by Goldman Sachs during placements at IITs
+> Collection of coding questions appearing in online assessment of Goldman Sachs during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index